nogibjj/KatherineT.DE.Mini-Project-8/README.md

 # Data Engineering Mini Project 6
 ## Purpose
 This template aimed to create functions, using Rust and package a Rust Script into a Command-Line Tool.
 The folder I used is `calc-cli-with-tests`.
 This folder includes a vector `FRUITS` with names of different kinds of fruits that is native to Portugal and a function `get_fruits` that selects a random fruit from the vector.
-I came up with my own function `is_portuguese_fruit` to find out if a fruit is in the vector and tested three fruits.
+I came up with my own function `is_portuguese_fruit` to find out if a fruit is in the vector and tested with three fruits.
 A new command line argument was created to fit my function and return a full sentence of results.

 ## Steps
 1. Fork the repository at https://github.com/nogibjj/rust-data-engineering